-Paramete r Description Value Range -a, echo-all Prints all input lines to the standard output as they are read.
-NOTE When this parameter is used in some SQL statements, the sensitive information, such as user password, may be disclosed.
+Paramet er Description Value Range -a, echo-all Prints all input lines to the standard output as they are read.
+NOTICE When this parameter is used in some SQL statements, the sensitive information, such as user password, may be disclosed.
 Use this parameter with caution. - -e, echo- queries Displays all queries sent to the server to the standard output as well.
-NOTE When this parameter is used in some SQL statements, the sensitive information, such as user password, may be disclosed.
-Use this parameter with caution. - -E, echo- hidden Echoes the actual queries generated by \d and other backslash commands. - -k,with- key=KEY Uses gsql to decrypt imported encrypted files.
-NOTE • For key characters, such as the single quotation mark (') or double quotation mark (") in shell commands, Linux shell checks whether the input single quotation mark (') or double quotation mark (") matches.
-If no match is found, Linux shell does not enter the gsql program until the input is complete. • Stored procedures and functions cannot be decrypted and imported. - -L,log- file=FILEN AME Writes normal output source and all query output into the file specified by FILENAME.
-NOTE When this parameter is used in some SQL statements, the sensitive information, such as user password, may be disclosed.
+NOTICE When this parameter is used in some SQL statements, the sensitive information, such as user password, may be disclosed.
+Use this parameter with caution. - -E, echo- hidden Echoes the actual queries generated by \d and other backslash commands. - -k, with- key=KEY Uses gsql to decrypt imported encrypted files.
+NOTICE • For key characters, such as the single quotation mark (') or double quotation mark (") in shell commands, Linux shell checks whether the input single quotation mark (') or double quotation mark (") matches.
+If no match is found, Linux shell does not enter the gsql program until the input is complete. • Stored procedures and functions cannot be decrypted and imported. - -L,log- file=FILE NAME Writes normal output source and all query output into the file specified by FILENAME.
+NOTICE When this parameter is used in some SQL statements, the sensitive information, such as user password, may be disclosed.
 Use this parameter with caution.
 This parameter retains only the query result in the corresponding file, so that the result can be easily found and parsed by other callers (for example, automatic O&amp;M scripts).
 Logs about gsql operations are not retained.
-An absolute path or relative path that meets the OS path naming convention. -m, maintena nce Allows connections to the database during two-phase transaction recovery.
+An absolute path or relative path that meets the OS path naming convention. -m, maintena nce Allows a cluster to be connected when a two-phase transaction is being restored.
 NOTE The parameter is for developers only.
-When this parameter is used, gsql can be connected to the standby node to check data consistency between the primary and standby nodes. - -n,no- libedit Closes command line editing. -
+When this parameter is used, gsql can be connected to the standby node to check data consistency between the primary and standby nodes. -

-Paramete r Description Value Range -o, output=FI LENAME Puts all query output into the file specified by FILENAME .
-An absolute path or relative path that meets the OS path naming convention. -q,quiet Specifies the quiet mode.
+Paramet er Description Value Range -n,no- libedit Closes command line editing. - -o, output=FI LENAME Puts all query output into the file specified by FILENAME.
+An absolute path or rela path that me the OS path naming convention. -q, quiet Specifies the quiet mode.
 No additional information will be printed.
 By default, gsql displays various information. -s, single- step Runs in single-step mode.
 It indicates that the user is prompted before each command is sent to the server.
 This option can also be used for canceling execution.
 This option is mainly used to debug scripts.
-NOTE When this parameter is used in some SQL statements, the sensitive information, such as user password, may be disclosed.
-Use this parameter with caution. -S, single-line Runs in single-line mode where a line break terminates a command. - -C, -C1, enable- client- encryptio n=1 Enables the encrypted database feature when the - C parameter is used to connect to a local or remote database.
+NOTICE When this parameter is used in some SQL statements, the sensitive information, such as user password, may be disclosed.
+Use this parameter with caution. - -S, single- line Runs in single-line mode where a line break terminates a command. - -C, -C1, enable- client- encryptio n=1 Enables the encrypted database feature when the -C parameter is used to connect to a local or remote database.
 In this way, encrypted equality query is supported. - -C3, enable- client- encryptio n=3 Enables a memory decryption emergency channel when the -C parameter is used to connect to a local or a remote database.
 The encrypted equality query and the memory decryption emergency channel features are supported. -